Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey: Towards LLM-based facilitation

-\acp{LLM} are well positioned to tackle a wealth of `administrative' facilitation tasks, which aim to organize a discussion.
-For instance, facilitators typically periodically summarize the viewpoints of the participants and seek their confirmation in order to both make them feel understood, and present their views to other participants.
-This iterative summarization is a task which \acp{LLM} may be well-equipped to handle \cite{small-polis-llm, burton2024large}.
-According to \citet{Jin2024}, \acp{LLM} bring significant advantages over traditional methods, ``notably in the quality and flexibility of the generated texts and the prompting paradigm to alleviate the cost of training deep models''.
-Specifically on discussion summarization, however, \citet{Feng22} suggest that the challenges are profound, as discussions contain multiple participants, topic drifts, multiple co-references, diverse interactive signals, and diverse domain terminologies.
+\acp{LLM} are able to tackle a variety of `administrative' facilitation tasks that help structure discussions.
+For example, facilitators often summarize the views of the participants, seek confirmation of understanding, and share perspectives.
+This iterative summarization is a task \acp{LLM} may handle effectively \cite{small-polis-llm, burton2024large}.
+However, \citet{Feng22} point out some challenges such as discussions with multiple participants, topic drifts, multiple co-references, diverse interactive signals, and diverse domain terminologies.
+Still, according to \citet{Jin2024}, \acp{LLM} bring significant advantages over conventional \ac{ML} methods, ``notably in the quality and flexibility of the generated texts and the prompting paradigm to alleviate the cost of training deep models''.